GuRuGuMaWaRu/FCC__drum_machine/README.md

 X Clear current track when saving it
 X Clear selected/current track
 X Select track from the store and play it
+X Limit saved tracks to 5

 - Proper highlighting (hover, active) for drum pads
 - "Soundblaster 3000" title
-- Limit saved tracks to 5
 - It shouldn't save empty tracks